 Everyone who undergoes treatment for alcoholism will benefit from different treatment methods.
 In some cases, a person just needs a few counseling sessions to stop drinking, while in other cases, a person will need medical detox and inpatient rehab.
 There is no right or wrong approach to treatment because alcohol use disorders can range in severity from binge drinking to dependence and addiction.

-To determine which forms of treatment are best for you, it’s important to talk to a healthcare provider.
-An addiction professional can diagnose your alcohol use disorder, help you develop a treatment plan, and refer you to treatment centers.
+To determine which forms of treatment are available for you, it’s important to talk to a healthcare provider.
+An addiction provider can diagnose your alcohol use disorder, help you develop a treatment plan, and refer you to treatment centers.
 Your treatment plan may include one or more steps, including:

 During detox, a person abstains from drinking and experiences the symptoms of alcohol withdrawal.
 Detox should happen in a controlled environment under medical supervision because alcohol withdrawal symptoms can be dangerous and distressing.
-This is especially true of delirium tremens and the accompanying seizures.
 In a rehab center, a person can benefit from medical guidance and counseling as they undergo withdrawal, all while avoiding the risk of relapse.
 Once someone finishes detox, they will be ready to start other forms of treatment.

 The journey from alcoholism to sobriety is difficulty, so therapy and counseling are important.
 There are licensed therapists all over the world who specialize in helping recovering alcoholics.
 During treatment and recovery, a therapist or counselor can be a supportive source of encouragement and companionship.
 Furthermore, a therapist or counselor can help people identify underlying problems that contribute to alcoholism, including anxiety, stress, low self-esteem, and depression.
 There are many different types of therapy for alcoholism treatment, such as cognitive-behavioral therapy, group therapy, and motivational enhancement therapy.
 While therapy can take place between a person and their therapist, it is also possible to participate in therapy as a couple or with family members.